 That left inflation rising over the past year at the fastest pace in more than a quarter of a century.

 Despite Bernanke’s remarks, Bush expressed confidence in the US economy, saying the country would emerge “stronger than ever before” from its current slump.

-“We’re going through a tough time, but our economy is growing, consumers are spending, exports continue increasing and American productivity remains strong,” Bush said.
+Bush said: “We’re going through a tough time, but our economy is growing, consumers are spending, exports continue increasing and American productivity remains strong.

 “We can have confidence in the long-term foundation of our economy, and I believe we will come through this challenge stronger than ever before.”

-The president did, however, advise people to conserve and be wise about how they use petrol and energy in the current economic climate.
+The president advised people to conserve and be wise about how they use gas and energy in the current economic climate.